awsdocs/amazon-eks-user-guide/doc_source/cni-custom-network.md

        If you've created a custom AMI that is not built off the Amazon EKS optimized AMI, then you need to custom create the configuration yourself\.
 **Note**
-If you want your nodes to support a significantly higher number of pods, run the script in [Amazon EKS recommended maximum pods for each Amazon EC2 instance type](choosing-instance-type.md#determine-max-pods) again, adding the `--cni-prefix-delegation-enabled` option to the command\.
+If you want your nodes to support a significantly higher number of pods, run the script in [Amazon EKS recommended maximum Pods for each Amazon EC2 instance type](choosing-instance-type.md#determine-max-pods) again, adding the `--cni-prefix-delegation-enabled` option to the command\.
 For example, *110* is returned for an `m5.large` instance type\.
 To enable this capability, see [Increase the amount of available IP addresses for your Amazon EC2 nodes](cni-increase-ip-addresses.md)\.
 You can use this
 capability with custom networking\.

 1. After your node group is created, record the security group that was created for the subnet and apply the security group to the associated `ENIConfig`\.
 Edit each `ENIConfig` with the following command, replacing *eniconfig\-name* with your value: